This red velvet brownie recipe makes sweet and colorful brownies that are almost too pretty to eat.

 REPIN this Red Velvet Brownies recipe!

-Two red velvet brownies stacked with a title
+two red velvet brownies one with a bite removed with writing

 Recipe Adapted from Spend With Pennies